Spain v Argentina 'Finalissima' match in Qatar cancelled amid conflict

 OTHER ALTERNATIVES REJECTED BY ARGENTINA

-UEFA said they explored other feasible alternatives to play the Finalissima but they proved to be 'unacceptable' to the Argentinian Football Association (AFA).
+The Finalissima's cancellation was not just about Qatar's security concerns, however, with UEFA saying they explored other feasible alternatives, but they proved to be 'unacceptable' to the Argentinian Football Association (AFA).

-UEFA first offered to stage the match at the Santiago Bernabeu with a 50:50 split of supporters in the stadium.
+UEFA first offered to stage the match at the Santiago Bernabeu in Madrid with a 50:50 split of supporters in the stadium.

-A second option was to stage the Finalissima over two legs - at the Bernabeu on March 27 and the second leg in Buenos Aires during an international window before the next Euros and Copa America.
+A second option was to stage the Finalissima over two legs - at the Bernabeu on March 27 and the second leg in Buenos Aires during an international window before the next Euros and Copa America in 2028.

 However, the AFA rejected both options.
 UEFA said Argentina made a counter offer to play the game after the World Cup but Spain had no available dates.